New! Phoebe Stoye, a Young Chautauquan, is blogging about the YC experience! Visit her page here.

 Program goals are to raise student interest and knowledge of American history; provide opportunities to practice research and public speaking; and provide opportunities for students to be mentored by professional historians and presenters.
 The program builds self-esteem and reveals insight into life choices and challenges.
 It encourages confidence, self-esteem, good life choices, study skills, presentation skills, and critical thinking.
 Please click here to view teacher testimonials.

 Available statewide.
-Currently in Arvada, Aurora, Colorado Springs, Denver, Estes Park, Grand Junction, Greeley, Boulder, Thornton and Westminster.
+Currently in Aurora, Boulder, Colorado Springs, Denver, Grand Junction, Greeley, Thornton, and Westminster.

 Schools currently participating:

 Overland High School